-The rental apartments Residence Copes have a number of appealing features.
-Below you find all these features which are applicable for every short stay apartment:
+The rental apartments in Residence Copes have a number of appealing features.
+Below you find all these features which are applicable for every apartment in Residence Copes:

 - The apartments all make optimal use of its surface and each apartment has its own designed furniture and interior finished in very high standards.

-- The bathrooms of all apartments are equipped with a power shower.
+- The bathrooms of all apartments are equipped with a rain shower.
 Both the bathrooms and toilets have beautiful and modern tilling work.